-On page 20 of the white paper we find the chart shown to the right.
+On page 20 of the white paper we find the chart shown above.

 This is very interesting as we don’t often get to see comparisons of road bikes using rigorous test protocols.
 For instance – when Trek released the new Madone they fitted it with deep section race wheels and compared it to a Cervelo S5 fitted with training wheels.
 Cervelo use the same wheelset for all testing.